mrbesher/collective-learning-problems/P1 - Optimization/README.md

 - The paths are more smooth when we add momentum to the optimization process.
 This is expected as the history of updates applied affect the current values of parameter update.
 Adam optimizer seems to zigzag in the text datasets when it is supposed to converge.
 I think that this may be avoided by using a scheduler to decrease the learning rate.

 - SGD and SGD with momentum seem to follow a closer path to each other than to Adam.

+## Reproduce
+To get the results shown here run the codes in the Jupyter notebook `main.ipynb` then visualize the results by running the codes in `visualization.ipynb`.
+Some hyperparameters can be changed from `hyperparams.json`.